5 Reasons Why Your Startup Needs a UX Designer from Day One

 That’s the reason why buyer personas exist: you ask “What a fictional John Doe, 35, farmer, married, two kids, and so on, would think, feel and do if he were to buy an industrial drone?”
-This approach proves to be highly efficient in creating excellent UX: 71% of companies with documented personas, among other gains, have exceeded revenue and lead goals, and 82% have improved their value proposition.
+However, this approach proves to be highly efficient in creating excellent UX.
+71% of companies with documented personas, among other gains, have exceeded revenue and lead goals, and 82% have improved their value proposition.

 Wireframes and Prototypes

-Wireframes help UX designers create and think through the information hierarchy for the website, app or product.
-This is the closest step to visual design and the UI specialist’s responsibilities.
+Wireframes help UX designers create and think through the information hierarchy for the website, app, or product.
+On the one hand, it is the closest step to visual design and the UI specialist’s responsibilities.

 Wireframing is a schematic visual representation of the user interface on the structural level, without any visual elements or branding details.
 It means organizing elements on the page in the way users would want to see them (based on the previous research and personas).
 Wireframes are used in the early stages of development to create a backbone of the future visual design and content.
 That’s why it makes sense to employ a UX designer in your startup team from the start.

 A prototype, on the other hand, is a level higher from wireframing, and it’s more of a UI designer’s task.
 It has to be interactive and resemble the final UI as much as possible.
-The mission is to simulate the interaction between users and the product, so the buttons should be clickable, operations should be fulfilled and so on.
-You will use a prototype to let users test your product and gather feedback.
+The mission is to simulate the interaction between users and the product.
+Thus the buttons should be clickable.
+Operations should be fulfilled, and so on.
+Most importantly, you will use a prototype to let users test your product and gather feedback.

-After you’ve built a prototype with visual design and working elements, it’s time to test its usability on real people from your target audience.
-It would be perfect to find the participants that represent your fictional personas.
+Most importantly, a prototype with visual design and working elements must include usability testing.
+It would be perfect for finding the participants that represent your fictional personas.
 Usually, you’ll have several iterations of usability testing during the development process, identifying and fixing new issues every time.
 The most common tests are:

 - guerilla testing